 Understanding the impact that wildfires have on air quality, and consequently, on public health can lead to creating intervention-focused policies that will help protect people’s health.

 The only way we can be safe is to monitor the air we are breathing.
-It is vital that people are informed about the air quality, which is where AirCare steps in.
+People must be informed about the air quality, which is where AirCare steps in.

-Given the increasing occurrence of wildfires, AirCare can be convenient.
+Given the increasing occurrence of wildfires, AirCare can be very useful.
 With AirCare, you have precise and up-to-date information on the quality of the air, no matter where you go.
 The data is easily accessible, and it is completely free.